mikesabat/podstars/README.md

  - Should we save search?
  - How does pagination work?
 ENV Variables for mashape API key. check
-Click on Episode "+" button
+ - Create Star link on star search results. redirect to star show and list podcasts.
+Check Click on Episode "+" button
- - If Star isn't already created, create Star.
- - If podcast isn't already created, create Podcast
+ - If podcast isn't already created, create Podcast **** Going to do this in the Episode#Create action.
+If we try to create an episode for a podcast that doesn't exist, we will create it.
  - Create Episode and list it for Star.
 Save Podcast image from search/url.

  Next
   - pull all of podcasts, not just the first 10.
   - Download Audio for episode and put it in player on the site.
-  - Shorten the Episode description in the view, with the ability to "Show More..."
-** We cannot link directly to an episode in itunes.
+  - Shorten the Episode description in the view, with the ability to "Show More..." check .truncate() ** We cannot link directly to an episode in itunes.
 It will just link to the page.
  -- Can we find a way to link directly.
  -- Can we put a player on the site?